Mayankrai449/DocPedia/README.md

     npm start
     ```

+8. **Setup Enviornment Variables**: Setup .env file in /backend with environment variables mentioned at the bottom of the page.
+Update the Port in frontend/src/setupProxy.js with the Port you are using in backend/.env .

-8. **Access DocPedia**: Once both the backend and frontend servers are running, you can access DocPedia by navigating to `http://localhost:3000` in your web browser.
+9. **Access DocPedia**: Once both the backend and frontend servers are running, you can access DocPedia by running your react app in your web browser.

 ## Usage